bmwcarit/ramses-composer-docs/advanced/modules/README.md

 ![](../../basics/monkey/docs/viewport_preview.png)

-This tutorial demonstrates how to re-use Lua functions and configuration data using Lua modules.
+This tutorial demonstrates how to reuse Lua functions and configuration data using Lua modules.

 ## What are modules good for?